 Why I wouldn’t trade my adventure to Costa Rica for anything else in the world.

-As you may have learned from my previous blogs, I have dreamed about going abroad for many years now.
+As you may have learned from my previous blogs, I have dreamed about studying abroad for many years now.
 I have always had this inner desire to get outside my comfort zone and see places all over the world.

 | These beautiful birds were flying over Rio Tarcoles,